This post is updated as of May 2018 to ensure accuracy and relevancy.

 The most common and basic type of tracking is via a cookie.

-When the link is clicked, a small file called a cookie is stored on their computer letting the merchant know that if a sale is made, it came from you.
+When an affiliate link is clicked, a small file called a cookie is stored on the users computer.
+Then they buy a product, the merchant can see that they were referred by you.

 There are also more advanced methods based on the email used or IP address – but we won’t get into those here, we’ll stick to the basics.